119.0 x 90.0 cm

 Living comfortably under Simons’ wing she hit her creative peak painting large, complex canvases depicting her ancestral rockholes in dark, curved lines on black or white, shimmering grounds.

-At the time of her death in February 2013, Nyurapaya had reached the pinnacle of desert law, and sacred knowledge and was revered by women throughout the Western desert.
+At the time of her death in February 2013, Nyurapayia had reached the pinnacle of desert law, and sacred knowledge and was revered by women throughout the Western desert.